Sarasota, Florida

 Downtown Sarasota is in the midst of a building boom, with condos, office buildings and shopping either in place, under construction or planned.
 In addition, urban renewal projects are working to make a better life for the city’s less-fortunate citizens.
 As befits a cultural capital, it’s the small galleries by artists in various media that make the arts scene vibrant.
 Galleries are scattered throughout the city and surrounding area, and even amateur artists take their crafts seriously.

-Other Sarasota attractions include the Mote Marine Laboratory and Aquarium, the Pelican Man Sanctuary, Selby Gardens and Jungle Gardens.
-Arts and cultural events are presented at the Van Wezel Performing Arts Hall, Asolo Theatre, Florida Studio Theatre and Sarasota Opera House.
+Other Sarasota attractions include the Mote Marine Laboratory and Aquarium, the Pelican Man Sanctuary, Marie Selby Botanical Gardens and Sarasota Jungle Gardens.
+Arts and cultural events are presented at the Van Wezel Performing Arts Hall, Asolo Repertory Theatre, Florida Studio Theatre and Sarasota Opera House.
 The city hosts an annual book fair and film festival, too.

 Siesta Key, Sarasota | I-75 Exit Guide